The Crater Lake Lodge is located in Southeast Oregon and is one of the top lodges in the National Park System!

 There was even free coffee in the great room in the morning!

-The second reason is location.
-Imagine standing outside of the lodge at night looking out at Crater Lake.
-You see endless stars and the moon as they light up the sky enough to see the cliffs and the lake.
-Wait long enough and you will possibly see one of the most epic sunrises of your life.
+If that's not enough, just imagine yourself standing outside of the lodge at night looking out at Crater Lake.
+All you see endless stars and the moon as they light up the sky enough to see the 200-foot cliffs and the lake.
+If you get up early enough, you will possibly see one of the most epic sunrises of your life.

 The magic starts early, close to an hour before sunrise as you get the first tones of red and yellow coming from the east side of the lake.
 The colors get gradually brighter until almost sunrise where the sky is already turning bright blue when the first rays of the sun peak over the cliffs of the lake.